minicomp/wax-facets/pages/docs.md

 The CSS that determines the look of the site is done using a combination of SASS and the bootstrap framework.
 To change some common variables, like colors or fonts, you can edit the `/assets/css/style.scss` file.
 You can always override our own choices from this file as well.
 You can also add your own CSS files to the `_sass` folder, and simply import them into the main sass file above.

 To change the description section of our cards, for ex.
-"A manuscript from Turkey (1801)," go to the "Constructed Card Text" section of the `gallery.html` file.
+"A manuscript from Turkey (1801)," go to the "CONSTRUCTED CARD TEXT" section of the `gallery.html` file.

 ## ... use Facets with another Wax theme